 The building is served by 15 identical custom type 45,000cfm air handling units; 14 primary and one back up.
-All 15 air handling units feed into one plenum which serves the entire building.
+All 15 air handling units feed into one plenum which will maintain a minimum of 67% capacity in the case of equipment failure or maintenance shut-down.
+This large plenum serves the entire building.
 AHU-1 and AHU-2 are separated from the rest of the air handlers by mechanical dampers.
 They serve the Vivarium during typical operations with AHU-3 serving as back-up.
 AHU-4 thought AHU-15 serve the rest of the building through one plenum.
 If needed, AHU-3 can also be connected in parallel with the rest of the units.
 Lab and Vivarium spaces will receive 100% outdoor air and pass through 30% efficient prefilters, 95% efficient final filters, energy recovery coils, direct injection steam humidifiers, chilled water cooling coils, and single plenum0type fans.
 The supply fans operate at 88.5 BHP and the AHU supply temperature is 45.8°F. The system has pressure-independent hot water terminal reheat devices and individual laboratory and office area temperature zone control.